mallowfields/ockham.net.test/README.md

 Except when they are not.
 Like when you want to compose the public surface area from several important but private / protected / internal components.
-A good example is the private static _To method in the Ockham.Convert class.
+A good example is the private static
+\_To method in the [`Ockham.Data.Convert`](https://github.com/joshua-honig/ockham.net.data/blob/master/src/src/Convert/Convert_Core.cs) class, defined in the [Ockham.Data](https://github.com/joshua-honig/ockham.net.data) module.
 It provides a single, consolidated logic for fast but flexible basic data type conversions, but its full signature is not meant to be public.
 Instead, a wide range of public methods expose different variations of the underlying conversion logic.
 That project includes a wide array of tests on those public conversion APIs, but it ALSO include lots of tests to ensure that this single crucial method works exactly as intended.